MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Connect-MgDeviceManagementChromeOSOnboardingSetting.md

 Accept wildcard characters: False
 ```

-### -BodyParameter
+### -Body
 .
-To construct, please use Get-Help -Online and see NOTES section for BODYPARAMETER properties and create a hash table.
+To construct, see NOTES section for BODY properties and create a hash table.

 ```yaml
 Type: IPaths5LbknhDevicemanagementChromeosonboardingsettingsMicrosoftGraphConnectPostRequestbodyContentApplicationJsonSchema